SVI field guide

 Formula

-The five raw SVI parameters map to level, skew, wings, center, and curvature.
+SVI formula and parameters: level, skew, wings, center, and curvature.

 Raw SVI fits total implied variance, w(k), against log-moneyness, k = ln(K / F).
 The result is the expiry slice used for interpolation, risk reversals, flies, and surface monitoring.